Aliaghajpl/BestNew/meeting_notes/2017-10/oct10.md

 ## Low-level side

- - Will meet tomorrow to purchase quadrotors.
-Initial steps for Ames group (Andrew, Thomas, Petter) is to set them up with A-B motion generation.
+ - Ames group (Andrew, Thomas, Petter) will meet tomorrow to purchase quadrotors.
+Initial objective is to set them up with A-B motion generation.

 ## Software